Table of contents

 Best Time to Travel

 In general, March to May and September to October are the best times to hike to Reflection Canyon.
-Rain can impact the road in a big way and is a key factor for trip planning in this area.
+Rain can significantly impact the road and is a key factor to consider when planning a trip in this area.
 Summer monsoons can make the access road – Hole-in-the-Wall Road – impassable.
-Freezing nighttime temperatures are the biggest limitations in early spring and late fall.
-The wind can be ferocious in this area in March-April and during the winter.
-In summer months temperatures can easily reach above 100°F during the day and may be uncomfortably hot for sleeping at night too.

 Difficulty